 Bundling free public Wi-Fi access with a home broadband subscription is an important factor in combating customer churn.
-Almost two-thirds of broadband subscribers who know that free Wi-Fi is bundled with their home broadband subscription indicate that it is a "very" or "extremely" important factor in their choice of provider.
+Three-quarters of broadband subscribers who know that free Wi-Fi is bundled with their home broadband subscription indicate that it is a "very" or "extremely" important factor in their choice of provider.
 Not only does the inclusion of free public Wi-Fi seem to be effective in retaining existing broadband customers-it may also be a means of attracting new ones from competitors.
-Almost half of all broadband customers indicate that they would be at least moderately likely to switch providers if they were offered free public Wi-Fi, with 20 percent saying that they would be "very" or "completely" likely to switch.
+More than 80 percent of broadband customers indicate that they would be at least moderately likely to switch providers if they were offered free public Wi-Fi, with 64 percent saying that they would be "very" or "completely" likely to switch.

-9. The "New Mobile" = Wi-Fi + Mobile.
+9. The "New Mobile" = Wi-Fi + mobile.

 The results of our research seem to indicate that we may be on the verge of a "New Mobile" paradigm-one in which Wi-Fi and mobile networks are seamlessly integrated and indistinguishable in the mobile user's mind.
-Almost 60 percent of consumers were "somewhat" or "very" interested in a proposed offer that provides unlimited data across combined access networks for a flat monthly fee.
-Unsurprisingly, the biggest perceived benefits were lower overall costs and unlimited data, signaling the end of uncertainty about overage charges.
-However, more than one-quarter of people liked the location flexibility, reliability, and seamless transfer between networks that this proposition offered.
+More than 80 percent of consumers were "somewhat" or "very" interested in a proposed offer that provides unlimited data across combined access networks for a flat monthly fee.
+The biggest perceived benefit was the flexibility of location and coverage, closely followed (unsurprisingly) by lower overall costs, no additional Wi-Fi charges, and unlimited data-signaling the end of uncertainty about overage charges.
+However, between 15 and 25 percent of people liked the improved performance, reliability, and seamless transfer between networks that this proposition offered.